hickford/git-credential-azure/README.md

 git-credential-azure is a Git credential helper that authenticates to [Azure Repos](https://azure.microsoft.com/en-us/products/devops/repos) (dev.azure.com).
 Azure Repos is part of Azure DevOps.

+The first time you authenticate, the helper opens a browser window to Microsoft login.
+Subsequent authentication is non interactive.

 ### Caveats

 This is alpha-release software early in development: